 We are excited to welcome students into our new and developing career and entrepreneurial innovation spaces.
-With these spaces, students will have the opportunity to earn industry recognized credentials, some on-the job experience, a certificate, or a degree- graduating with a diploma plus market value assets.
+With these spaces, students will have the opportunity to earn industry-recognized credentials, some on-the job experience, a certificate, or a degree- graduating with a diploma plus market value assets.
 To kick off this heightened career focus, we are teaming up with community and industry partners to connect students with real world learning opportunities.
 Some of these opportunities will be provided at school, while others will be out on community work sites.
 All experiences will be driven by student interest and, where possible, offer academic credit.
 Not only will students be able to explore high pay and high demand jobs in the Kansas City Area, they will also have the chance to learn what it will take to become an entrepreneur.

 DLS Entrepreneurial Innovation Space